Duncan Slater returning to the MdS to mark 10 years since amputations

 Ex RAF Sgt who became the first double-leg amputee to complete the Marathon des Sables is back for more to show others what is possible

-The first-ever man to accomplish the extraordinary achievement of completing the "World's Toughest Footrace", the Marathon des Sables, on two prosthetic legs is back for more to mark a special anniversary.
+As part of Walking With The Wounded's 10th anniversary celebrations, the first-ever man to accomplish the extraordinary achievement of completing the "World's Toughest Footrace", the Marathon des Sables, on two prosthetic legs is back for more - and marking a special anniversary of his own.

 "It will be 10 years since my amputation so I wanted to go and revisit the hardest thing I've done and with it the opportunity to raise the greatest amount of money," said Duncan who completed the MDS in 2017 at his second attempt.